penzhan8451/fangclaw-go/README.md

 ### Next Steps After Starting

-Once the daemon is running, you have several options: (CLI if you can access or Dashboard):
+Once the daemon is running, you have several options: (For CLI user):

 #### 1. **Explore Available Hands**